bhk/rio/doc/concepts.md

  * `Inf` and `-Inf`

 The problem with decimal fractions is insidious.
-Numbers immediately take on a value that is not equal to what was written.
-This data type is not well suited to dealing with numbers produced by humans.
-The language could detect literals that cannot be represented exactly (e.g. too large, too precise, etc.) and treat them as errors, but that would absolutely forbid literals like `0.1`.
+Numbers immediately take on a value that is not the same as what was written.
+For example, `0.1` cannot be represented in binary floating point.

 The inability to represent all 64-bit integer values appears to be a problem that presents itself primarily when interacting with C or other low-level